 The number of Governors shall be not less than three but shall not be subject to any maximum.
 The term of office for any Governor shall be 4 years, save that this time limit shall not apply to the Headteacher.
 Subject to remaining eligible to be a particular type of Governor, any Governor may be re appointed or re elected and all vacancies shall be widely advertised.

-Any references to Governors, Trustees or Directors are interchangeable for the remainder of this report.
+Any references to Governors, Trustees or Directors are interchangeable for the remainder of this report, d.
+Policies adopted for the induction and training of Trustees e.
+Organisational structure

 Structure, governance and management (continued)